Evelina London Children's Hospital: Fundraising

 In June 2020, aged five and inspired by Captain Tom Moore's NHS fundraising during the COVID-19 pandemic, Tony Hudgell set out to raise £500 for Evelina London Children's Hospital by walking 10km on his prosthetic legs.
 The figure quickly topped £1 million, with the final amount raised totalling £1.7 million.

 South Thames Retrieval Service

 South Thames Retrieval Service (STRS) is a children's acute transport service which specialises in the inter-hospital transfer of critically ill children in London south of the River Thames.
 It operates from the children's intensive care unit of the Evelina London Children's Hospital.
 The unit is the lead centre for children's intensive care in the South Thames region and manages the clinical network for children's (paediatric) intensive care via the retrieval service, in conjunction with the intensive care units at St George's Hospital and King's College Hospital.
 With one phone call to the emergency number, a clinician in a South Thames hospital, can source clinical advice, a PICU bed and a transport team as necessary.
 STRS can then also coordinate specialist service input (e.g. cardiology).

+Notable staff

+Alice Cross lady superintendent (1879-1903)

+Alice Cross trained as a nurse at St Bartholomew's Hospital and was appointed Lady Superintendent at the Evelina in 1879, a post she held for 24 years.
+Miss Cross recognised the importance of convalescence for children having undergone surgery and launched an appeal in 1894 along with Miss L. M. Gordon (Matron of St Thomas's Hospital London), Miss M. J. Pyne (Matron of the Westminster Hospital), and Miss Amy C. Hayward, Hon Treasurer Invalid Children's Aid Association, to refurbish a convalescent home in Banstead Surrey.
+She is acknowledged on the plaque commemorating the founding of the hospital 1869.
+Baron Ferdinand de Rothschild left a legacy of £500.00 to her in his will.